With one week of filing left, some state legislative races are looking more interesting than others.

 • District 40 (Mecklenburg County): Incumbent Malcolm Graham, D-Mecklenburg, is pursuing a Democratic primary nomination in the 12th Congressional District.
 Two Democrats have filed to run for his seat: Joyce Waddell, a Mecklenburg County school board member, and Nasif Majeed, a developer.
 The district has a solid Democratic rating.

-In the House:• District 2 (Granville and Person Counties): Democratic incumbent Winkie Wilkinshas vacated his seat.
+• District 2 (Granville and Person Counties): Democratic incumbent Winkie Wilkinshas vacated his seat.
 One Democratic candidate, Person County Commissioner Ray Jeffers, has filed.
 A second, attorney Brent Groce, has announced his candidacy.
 Republican businessman Larry Yarborough has also filed.
 The district has a competitive rating.

 • District 23 (Edgecombe and Martin Counties): Three Democratic candidates have filed: Childcare center owner Bronson Williams, Edgecombe County Board of Education member Shelly Willingham and Tarrboro Mayor Pro Tem Taro Knight.
 The district is rated solid Democratic.

 • Districts 58 and 60 (Guilford County): Democratic incumbents Alma Adams and Marcus Brandon are running against each other for the 12th Congressional District nomination.
 Former House member Earl Jones has filed in District 60 and attorney Daniel Koenig in District 58.
 Both are Democrats, and both districts have a solid Democratic rating.